Preparing to Conduct an Informational Interview

 Your Name

 Since you are the one requesting the interview, you must be prepared to guide the direction of the interview.
-Your questions should cover all of the areas you want to research.
-However, be flexible if new questions come to mind during the interview.
-Create a list of possible questions and categories of questions.
-The categories could include Job Duties, Training/Education, Future Potential, Personal Experiences, Rewards of the Job, Advancement Potential, Skills Needed, Criteria for Hiring, and Advice.
+Your questions should cover what you want to research but, be flexible if new questions come to mind during the interview.
+Question topics could include Job Duties, Training/Education, Future Potential, Personal Experiences, Rewards of the Job, Advancement Potential, Skills Needed, Criteria for Hiring, and Advice.

 Step Six: Utilize The Interview Process

-Network: Realize that the person you are interviewing is a networking contact.
-They have invested time in you, and most people enjoy it when their investments pay off.
-Keep in touch with the interviewee, and make sure to utilize him/her as a contact within the company or field.
+Network: Realize that the person you are interviewing has invested time in you, and most people enjoy it when their investments pay off.
+Keep in touch with the interviewee, and, with their permission, utilize him/her as a contact within the company or field.

-Get a referral: The interviewee may not be able to help you find a job; howeve1; he/she may be able to refer you to someone who can.
-Before leaving the interview, ask your contact to suggest names of others who might be helpful to you and ask permission to use his or her name when contacting these new contacts.
+Get a referral: The interviewee may be able to refer you to someone who has additional information.
+Before leaving the interview, ask your contact to suggest the names of others who might also be helpful to you.
+Again, ask permission to use his or her name when contacting these new contacts.

-Get more information than you share: Share information about yourself in the interview, but do not dominate the interview by talking about yourself.
-Your purpose is to get information that will help you learn more about the career field, but you want to keep the interview conversational.
+Get more information than you share: Share information about yourself, but do not dominate the interview.
+Your purpose is to get information that will help you learn more about the career field, but keep the interview conversational.

 Listen: Be receptive and show that the information the interviewee is providing is important to you.